 At this point you should contact your doctor to discuss a different treatment plan.
-It is likely they will refer you to a lab for urine testing.
+It is likely that you will be referred to a lab for urine testing.
 Your urine sample will be checked for different types of bacteria, viruses, and fungi that could be causing your UTI.

-Your lab results should be back within 2-3 days at which point the doctor can give you a new treatment plan for your specific infection.
+Your lab results should be back within two to three days, at which point the doctor can give you a new treatment plan for your specific infection.

-If your UTI does not go away or comes back soon after treatment you are suffering from chronic UTIs.
-You can read more about how to deal with and treat chronic UTIs here.
+If your UTI does not go away or comes back soon after treatment, you are suffering from chronic UTIs.

-For those that wish to treat their UTI without using antibiotics, or people who want extra relief while taking antibiotics, there are many natural remedies that help your body fight off a UTI.
+For those that wish to treat their UTI without using antibiotics or who want extra relief while taking antibiotics, there are many natural remedies that can help your body fight off a UTI.

 - Drink plenty of water to flush the bacteria from your system.